 There is still gold in the creeks and streams in Oregon.
 The best chance to find Gold in these creeks and streams, placer deposits, and near old mines and prospects, is to know where the occurrence of gold has been found.
 Before you dig or pan for Gold you will need a map to show you where to look.
-These Gold Maps provide you with past and active gold mines, placers and claims.
+These Gold Maps provide you with past gold mines, placers and prospect sites.
 The venture will be interesting and challenging.
 When you do make a Gold find it will be very exciting.
 In the past, it was not uncommon for one to find 1 to 6 ounce nuggets in the streams and placers.
 Those days may be gone, but with some luck and a lot of determination you may find some gold or even a gold nugget.
 There are present day stories of modern day prospectors, either panning or using metal detectors, finding nuggets today.
 Crater Lake is shown in the picture to the right.

 The cross hatched areas shows the gold maps that are for sale in the state of Oregon.